DavidT3/XGA/paper/paper.md

 as these.

-Some specific analyses built into `XGA` have comparable open source software packages available; for instance `pyproffit` (@erositagasmass) is a recently released Python module that was designed for the measurement of gas density from X-ray surface brightness profiles.
+Some specific analyses built into `XGA` have comparable open source software packages available; for instance `pyproffit` [@erositagasmass] is a recently released Python module that was designed for the measurement of gas density from X-ray surface brightness profiles.
 We do not believe that any existing X-ray analysis module has an equivalent to the source and sample based structure which XGA is built around, or to the product classes that have been written to interact with X-ray data products.

-The `XSPEC` (@xspec) interface we have developed for XGA is far less comprehensive than the full Python wrapping implemented in the `PyXspec` module, but scales with multiple cores for the analysis of multiple sources simultaneously much more easily.
+The `XSPEC` [@xspec] interface we have developed for XGA is far less comprehensive than the full Python wrapping implemented in the `PyXspec` module, but scales with multiple cores for the analysis of multiple sources simultaneously much more easily.

 # Research projects using XGA
-\texttt{XGA} is stable and appropriate for scientific use, and as such it has been used in several recent pieces of work; this has included an XMM analysis of the eFEDS cluster candidate catalogue (@efedsxcs), where we produced the first temperature calibration between XMM and eROSITA, a multi-wavelength analysis of an ACT selected galaxy cluster (@denisha), and XMM follow-up of Dark Energy Survey (DES) variability selected low-mass AGN candidates (Burke et al. (in prep)).
+\texttt{XGA} is stable and appropriate for scientific use, and as such it has been used in several recent pieces of work; this has included an XMM analysis of the eFEDS cluster candidate catalogue [@efedsxcs], where we produced the first temperature calibration between XMM and eROSITA, a multi-wavelength analysis of an ACT selected galaxy cluster [@denisha], and XMM follow-up of Dark Energy Survey (DES) variability selected low-mass AGN candidates [@desagn].

 There are also several projects that use XGA nearing publication.
-The first of these is a hydrostatic and gas mass analysis of the redMaPPeR (@redmappersdss) SDSS selected XCS galaxy cluster sample (@sdssxcs) and well as the ACTDR5 (@actdr5) Sunyaev-Zel'dovich (SZ)  selected XCS sample of galaxy clusters.
+The first of these is a hydrostatic and gas mass analysis of the redMaPPeR [@redmappersdss] SDSS selected XCS galaxy cluster sample [@sdssxcs] and well as the ACTDR5 [@actdr5] Sunyaev-Zel'dovich (SZ)  selected XCS sample of galaxy clusters.
 This work also compares commonly measured X-ray properties of clusters
 (the X-ray luminosity L$_{\rm{x}}$, and the temperature T$_{\rm{x}}$) both to results from the existing XCS pipeline and from literature, confirming that `XGA` measurements are consistent with previous work.
 Similar work is being done on a Dark Energy Survey Year 3 (DESY3) optically selected XCS sample of clusters, though this will also include analysis from other XCS tools, and will not be focussed only